What is a computerised care plan?

 Apart from the obvious physical vs. digital difference it comes down to their functionality.
 Paper care plans can be difficult to store safely, hard to search through, and often irrelevant to an individual, not to mention the time that it takes to write them up by hand.
 That’s where computerised care plans are different.
 They are updated quickly at the touch of a button and in real time.
 This means that they save a huge amount of administration time, which can be better spent on delivering improved care quality.

 How can computerised care plans help managers?

 The beauty of a computerised care plan is that it does a lot of the work for you in the background.
 As Carers input data the system is updated in real time which helps you monitor resources and care.
 The software also compiles all the of data in one place.
-Everything from medication dispensation, health metrics, incidents etc. and can present it all in simple visual charts, saving you from spending all day looking at a spreadsheet, and making it super easy to analyse data and spot trends.
+Everything from health metrics and incidents can be presented in simple visual charts, saving you from spending all day looking at a spreadsheet, and making it super easy to analyse data and spot trends.

 But managing a care home isn’t just about analysing numbers, it’s about managing people as well.
 That’s why with computerised care plans you can also organise staff taks and to do lists, making those repetitive tasks that little bit quicker and much less tedious.